Learning Long-Range Representations with Equivariant Messages: Introduction

 \section{Introduction}

 Machine learning interatomic potentials (\mlps) for atomistic simulations are trained on quantum-mechanical simulations to predict energies and forces of new atomic structures.
 Most \mlps assume locality: The energy of each atom depends only on neighbors within a cutoff radius.
-This leads to linear scaling with respect to the number of atoms but fails for systems with long-range interactions, such as electrostatics, dispersion, or electron delocalization. (\cite{bp2007,kfgb2021,ts2009,gc2019,ucsgpstm2021,hlhc2023})

-Several approaches aim to overcome this limitation.
-Message-passing graph neural networks (\mpnns, \cite{gsrvd2017}) improve locality by iteratively exchanging information between neighboring atoms, but are still constrained by the number of message-passing steps, graph connectivity, and reduced information flow with increasing number of iterations (\cite{cw2020,ay2020,npfc2022}).
-Many methods have been proposed to overcome these issues, for instance by adding virtual nodes (\cite{cvgrnc2025}) or edges; for an overview see (\cite{drgpwlb2022}).
-In the limit of full connectivity, \mpnns can be seen as transformers (\cite{vspujgkp2017}), which can in principle model interactions at any distance without predefined cutoffs, but scale quadratically with system size and are difficult to extend to periodic systems with a formally infinite number of atoms \citep{kvcpt2023}.
+This leads to linear scaling with respect to the number of atoms but fails for systems with long-range interactions, such as electrostatics, dispersion, or electron delocalization. \citep{bp2007,kfgb2021,ts2009,gc2019,ucsgpstm2021,hlhc2023} Several approaches aim to overcome this limitation.
+Message-passing graph neural networks (\mpnns, \cite{gsrvd2017}) overcome locality by iteratively exchanging information between neighboring atoms, but are still constrained by the number of message-passing steps, graph connectivity, and reduced information flow with increasing number of iterations \citep{cw2020,ay2020,npfc2022}.

-An alternative approach is to use physics-inspired corrections to the total energy, written as an inverse power law of interatomic distances, $1/r^p$.
-For example $p{=}1$ corresponds to electrostatics and $p{=}6$ to dispersion.
-Some models predict partial atomic charges, either using explicit charge labels and equilibration schemes or learning them implicitly from energies and forces to include electrostatic terms.
-However, this typically captures only classical electrostatics and misses other long-range effects like dispersion, or electron delocalization. (\cite{ucgssm2021,kfgb2021,fzklsnmlbbit2022,plsk2023,mka2025,c2025}) Physical long-range interactions can also serve as building block: For instance, \cite{kggg2023} propose Ewald message passing, i.e., the use of electrostatic interactions for message passing, and \cite{gc2019} propose the long-distance equivariant (LODE) framework that uses inverse power law interactions to compute equivariant features.
+An alternative approach is to use physics-inspired corrections to the total energy, written as an inverse power law of interatomic distances, $1/r^p$ , with $p=1$ for charge–charge, $p=3$ for dipole–dipole, and $p=6$ for dispersion.
+Some models predict partial atomic charges, either using explicit charge labels and equilibration schemes, or learning them implicitly from energies and forces to include electrostatic terms \citep{ucgssm2021,kfgb2021,fzklsnmlbbit2022,plsk2023,mka2025,c2025}.
+Physical long-range interactions can also serve as building block: For instance, \cite{kggg2023} propose Ewald message passing, i.e., the use of electrostatic interactions for message passing, and \cite{gc2019} propose the long-distance equivariant (LODE) framework that uses inverse power-law interactions to compute equivariant features \ML{from the scalar potential around each atom}.